International Relationships and Activities

 Drexel University encourages international collaborations, but it is important for our investigators to be transparent about their foreign relationships and activities.
 We have compiled the following information to provide guidance and resources to remind Drexel researchers of their compliance obligations to federal sponsors.

 Federal sponsors have also expressed concerns about improper foreign influence in U.S. academic research.
-Examples of this include a letter sent by Francis Collins, director of the NIH, and letter from France Córdova, director of the National Science Foundation both alerting the research community of “threats” from foreign entities on U.S. funded research.
+Examples of this include a letter sent by Francis Collins [PDF], director of the NIH, and letter from France Córdova, director of the National Science Foundation both alerting the research community of “threats” from foreign entities on U.S. funded research.
 Three areas of concern have emerged:

 - Diversion of intellectual property (IP) in grant applications or produced by federally funded research to other entities, including other countries;